Yamaha YDP-144 vs Yamaha YDP-184: Which Piano is Best?

 So let’s use the next section of this article to discuss a few similarities, and a handful of differences, that seem to be the key as to what links these two pianos together—and what separates one from the other.

-Also, below, please feel free to take a moment to view some of the best selling digital pianos on Amazon:
+Also, below, please feel free to take a moment to view some of the best selling digital pianos online:

 Similarities and Differences

 The first thing we should probably discuss is size, because although the YDP-144 and YDP-184 look alike, they do have some size differences.
 The YDP-144 is about 53” wide, 32” high, and 16” deep.
 And it weighs roughly 83 lbs.

 The YDP-184, by contrast, is a much bigger and heavier piano.
 In fact, it’s about 4 inches wider (57”), 4 inches taller (36”), and 2 inches deeper (18”).
 More than that, however, the YDP-184 clocks in at about 123 lbs, which is roughly 40 lbs heavier than the YDP-144.

 The do both have 88 keys, but that’s about where the similarities end in terms of the keyboard or key action.
 The YDP-144 offers buyers a GHS or Graded Hammer Standard keyboard.
 This comes with matte black key tops.
 And as I’ve mentioned before, the GHS action is Yamaha’s lowest ranked key action.